 As part of Kotcher’s commitment to furthering the industry, he is engaged in a range of public relations organizations.
-He served two terms as Chair of the Council of Public Relations Firms where he worked to amplify the voice of PR firms and promulgate the highest standards of practice.
-During his terms, Kotcher encouraged knowledge-sharing among members by establishing the Council’s online publication, The Firm Voice
+He served two terms as Chair of the Council of Public Relations Firms where he worked to promulgate the highest standards of ethical practice.
+To ensure those standards, Kotcher asked every member to sign the Council’s Statement of Principles, which all did — an industry first.

-An advocate for the role of research in the work of public relations, from 1999 to 2007 Kotcher served as a trustee of the Institute for Public Relations.
-He is a member of the PRSA Foundation’s board of directors, and is passionate about the Foundation’s mission to attract and retain underrepresented minorities to careers in PR.
-Kotcher also serves ex-officio on the board of the Foundation’s parent organization, the Public Relations Society of America.
-Kotcher is a member of The Seminar, was a founding member of the College of Charleston Communication Advisory Council, and he has attended the World Economic Forum in Davos as a Ketchum delegate.
-He also serves on the board of directors of Nile Rodgers’ We Are Family Foundation, a leading nonprofit dedicated to supporting the social responsibility projects of exceptional teens from around the world.
+From 1999 to 2007 Kotcher served as a trustee of the Institute for Public Relations (IPR).
+He is a trustee of the PRSA Foundation and is passionate about its mission to attract and retain underrepresented minorities to careers in PR.
+Kotcher also serves ex-officio on the national board of the PRSA.
+He is a member of The Seminar, was a founding member of the College of Charleston Communication Advisory Council, and he has attended the World Economic Forum in Davos as a Ketchum delegate.

-Hall of Fame.
-In 2012, Kotcher received the PRSA Gold Anvil, the Society’s highest individual honor for lifetime achievement, and was inducted into the PRSA College of Fellows.
+Listed in PRWeek’s 2016 Global Power Book, in November 2015, he was inducted into the International Communications Consultancy Hall of Fame.
+In 2014, the IPR honored Kotcher with the Alexander Hamilton Medal for lifetime contribution to the profession.
+In 2013, he was named to the PR News Hall of Fame.
+In 2012, Kotcher received the PRSA Gold Anvil, that Society’s highest honor for individual lifetime achievement.
 In 2011, he received the Holmes Group’s SABRE Individual Achievement Award.
 In 2010, he served as chairman of the CLIO jury on strategic communications/public relations.
-Kotcher also has been twice honored by Boston University — once as a distinguished alumnus of the University and once by the College of Communication.
-He also serves on that College’s advisory board.
+Kotcher also has been twice honored by Boston University — once as a distinguished alumnus of the University and again by the College of Communication.
+In 2016, he delivered that College’s graduate student commencement address.
+He also serves on the College’s advisory board.

 Perhaps most importantly, Kotcher believes in the importance of character and integrity in our lives and in our work.